Chapter 1 - Standard Infection Control Precautions (SICPs)

 Manufacturers’ instructions for safe use and disposal must be followed.

-Needles must not be re-sheathed.4
+Needles must not be re-sheathed/recapped.4

 Always dispose of needles and syringes as 1 unit.

-A significant occupational exposure is:
+Significant occupational exposure

-- exposure of mucous membranes including the eye from splashing of blood or other high risk body fluids.
+- exposure of mucous membranes including the eye from splashing of blood or other high risk body fluids

 There is a potential risk of transmission of a Blood Borne Virus (BBV) from a significant occupational exposure and staff must understand the actions they should take when a significant occupational exposure incident takes place.
+There is a legal requirement to report all sharps injuries and near misses to line managers/employers.

-Further information can be found in the occupational exposure management (including sharps) literature review.
+There are some exclusions for HCWs with known BBV infection when undertaking EPPs.
+The details of these and further information can be found in the occupational exposure management (including sharps) literature review.

 - 1.1 Patient Placement/Assessment for infection risk